rishav-singh-0/rishav-singh-0.github.io/notes/git_undo_mistakes.md

 ### git restore -p filename
 - p stands for patches
-- will als for each change in this file to be restore or not
+- will ask for each change in this file to be restore or not

 ### git restore .
 - undo all changes since last commit